akihiko-shimura/gbeampro/README.md

       theta : 4.095503e+00 mrad

 We want the diverging beam to be collimated.
-So let the beam propagate in air upto the second lens (f=200).
+So let the beam propagate in the air upto the second lens (f=200 mm).

 ```python
 b1.propagate(200 - 20*0.5 + 5)